THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 These images too are jointly copyrighted between the M.O.D. and www.rifleman.org.uk.

-The L98A1 Rifle is a full-calibre (.223" or 5.56mm), non self-loading modified version of the "Individual Weapon" L85A1 - SA80 Service rifle for Cadet and training use.
+The L98A1 Rifle is a full-calibre (.223" or 5.56mm), non self-loading modified version of the "Individual Weapon" L85A1 and A2 - SA80 Service rifles for Cadet and training use.
 The action can only be cycled manually by use of the cocking lever.
 Each round is loaded from the magazine in this way and there is no option for either semi-automatic or fully-automatic selective fire as is available on the L85A1.
 Additionally, the rifle can itself be fitted with a .22RF (rim-fire) small-bore conversion unit to permit equivalent magazine-fed, but single action, use on indoor or small-bore ranges.

 This training arm has been in regular use by the British Military since the late 1980s, although a replacement model commenced issue from 2009, (that is covered further down this page), the intention for which was to provide the cadet force with a semi-automatic version of the L98A1; this rifle still excluded any option for true selective, fully-automatic fire.